divio/djangocms-internalsearch/docs/integration.rst

         pubdate = models.DateField()

-To index `Book` model,  `publication` app should provide `cms_config.py`.
+To index the `Book` model,  `publication` app should provide `cms_config.py` with model configuration.

-Config class can inherit one of two base config class from `djangocms_internalsearch.base.py`.
+Config class can inherit from one of two base config class provided by at `djangocms_internalsearch.base.py`.
-There are two base config classes provided by Internalsearch, `BaseSearchConfig` and `BaseVersionableSearchConfig`.
+`BaseSearchConfig` and `BaseVersionableSearchConfig`.

+A Model can be made versionable by installing 'djangocms_versioning' app and provide configuration for a particular model.
+Internalsearch provide base configurations to caters versionable and non-versoinable model to index.

-**BaseSearchConfig** should be base class of config for a non-versionable model, While **BaseVersionableSearchConfig** should be base class of config for a versionable model.
+**BaseSearchConfig** should be base class of a config for a non-versionable model, While **BaseVersionableSearchConfig** should be base class of a config for a versionable model.
 These base config classes provide default attributes and configuration.

-Configuration class consist of two-part of configuration.
-Index configuration for internal search and Django admin configuration to display this information on django admin UI.
+You will need to configure the haystack indexes (internal search uses django-haystack under the hood) and the django admin UI through settings in the config class.
 Read more on index configuration at `haystack documentation <https://django-haystack.readthedocs.io/en/master/searchindex_api.html>`_

 Here is config class for `Book` model: